 1981 â€“Waterford Kamhlaba School in Swaziland, founded in 1963 as a multiracial school in opposition to South Africaâ€™s apartheid policies, becomes Waterford KaMhlaba United World College of Southern Africa.

 1982 - United World College of the American West (UWC-USA) in New Mexico, USA and the United World College of the Adriatic, near Trieste in Italy both open.

 1988 â€“ HRH the Prince of Wales and the agronomist Dr. Luis Marcano Coello play a key role in the establishment of a College in Venezuela, the SimÃ³n BolÃvar United World College of Agriculture.

 1990s â€“ Development of the first short courses as a means of providing further opportunities for young people to share the UWC experience.

 1992 - Li Po Chun United World College of Hong Kong opens.

 1995 - HM Queen Noor of Jordan and Nelson Mandela become joint presidents of the organisation.
 Red Cross Nordic United World College opens in Norway: a joint venture between the Red Cross organisation and the eight Nordic governments.

 1997 - Mahindra United World College of India in Pune opens.

-1999 - Nelson Mandela becomes honorary president of UWC.
+1999 - The late Nelson Mandela becomes honorary president of UWC.

 2006 - United World College Costa Rica, formerly the Costa Rica SOS Hermann Gmeiner International College, joins the UWC movement and UWC in Mostar, Bosnia and Herzegovina opens.